Suzuki Jimny: North American market

+The SJ413 was introduced to the United States in 1985 for the 1986 model year as the Samurai and it was already updated with the wider track.
+It had gone on sale earlier in Canada and Puerto Rico as the SJ410.

+The Samurai was only offered as a SWB in the United States, while LWB pickup truck and convertible were initially available in Canada.

-The SJ-Series Samurai was introduced to the United States in 1985 for the 1986 model year.
-It had gone on sale earlier in Canada and Puerto Rico (as the Suzuki SJ410).
-It was priced at $6200 when introduced in the United States and 47,000 were sold in its first year.
-It had a 1.3-litre, 63 hp, four-cylinder engine and was available as a convertible or a hardtop, and came equipped with rear seats until 1994.
-The Suzuki Samurai became intensely popular within the serious 4WD community for its good off-road performance and reliability compared to other 4WDs of the time, outselling the Jeep Wrangler by two to one in 1987.
+It was priced at $6,200 when introduced in the United States and 47,000 were sold in its first year.
+It had a 1.3-litre, 63 hp, four-cylinder engine and was available as a convertible or a hard top, and came equipped with rear seats until 1994.
+The Suzuki Samurai became intensely popular within the serious 4WD community for its good off-road performance and reliability compared to other 4WDs of the time, outselling the Jeep Wrangler (YJ) by two to one in 1987.
 This is due to the fact that while very compact and light, it is a real 4WD vehicle equipped with a transfer case, switchable 4WD and low range.
 Its lightness makes it a very nimble off-roader less prone to sinking in softer ground than heavier vehicles.
-It was also sold as the Chevrolet Samurai in Puerto Rico.

 The 1988.5 model Samurai was re-tuned for better on-road use in the United States.
 This revision included softer suspension settings and a larger anti-roll bar to reduce body roll.
 A lower fifth gear (.865:1 vs the earlier .795:1) increased engine speed and power on the highway, and improved dashboard and seats made the Samurai more comfortable.
+The Samurai was supplemented in Canada and the United States markets in 1989 by the Sidekick, which eventually replaced the Samurai in 1995.

 A new 1.3 litre four-cylinder engine with throttle-body fuel injection was introduced with 66 hp in September 1991.
-The Samurai was supplemented in Canada and the United States markets in 1989 by the Suzuki Sidekick, which eventually replaced the Samurai in 1995.
+A cheaper 2WD version was added to the line up between 1991 and 1993.
 The rear seat was removed from 1994 and 1995 Samurai models with rear shoulder safety belts becoming mandatory, and the partial roll cage not having the required mounting provisions, unlike the larger Jeep Wrangler.
 Low sales and pending stricter safety legislation prompted the withdrawal of the Samurai from Canada and the United States markets after 1995.